-Priorities in the type of technologies to be assessed also differ at National/Regional versus local/hospital.
-At National/Regional technologies prioritized for the assessment are those that will be of interest of all (or most) health care centres at the country/Regional level.
-For example, in Spain the Spanish HTA Network of HTA Agencies assesses those technologies nominated and prioritized by the Council of Ministries of Health of the Regions (Consejo Interterritorial), technologies to be assessed should be of interest of the majority of Regions (Varela L et al, 2018).
-However, technologies to be assessed by hospitals should be those of interest for the hospital, which not always are the same to the ones prioritized at National/Regional level.
-Moreover, technologies prioritized among hospitals of the same Region may not be the same, because technology demands from professionals differs depending on the type and characteristics of the hospitals (e.g., university hospital, reference hospital, monographic hospital etc..).
-Usually, high cost technologies, or those with a potential high impact for the whole health system, are prioritized by National/Regional HTA agencies/units.
+Priorities in the type of technologies to be assessed also differ at National/Regional level versus local/hospital level.
+At National/Regional level, technologies prioritized for the assessment are those that will be of interest of all (or most) healthcare centres at the country/Regional level.
+For example, the Spanish HTA Network of HTA Agencies assesses those technologies nominated and prioritized by the Council of Ministries of Health of the Regions (Consejo Interterritorial), and technologies to be assessed should be of interest to the majority of Regions (Varela et al, 2018).
+However, technologies to be assessed by hospitals should be those of interest to the hospital, which not always are the same to the ones prioritized at National/Regional level.
+Moreover, technologies prioritized among hospitals of the same Region may not be the same, because technology demands from professionals differ depending on the type and characteristics of the hospitals (e.g., university hospital, reference hospital, monographic hospital).
+Usually, high cost technologies, or those with a potential high impact on the health system, are prioritized by National/Regional HTA agencies/units.
 Nevertheless, the technologies prioritized by a hospital could be not so expensive, but could represent an investment effort for a department of a hospital or for the hospital itself.
-One study carried out in Denmark showed that the 70% of the demanded and assessed technologies by hospitals had not been assessed by the HTA agency of this country (Kidholm et al, 2009).
+One study carried out in Denmark showed that 70% of the demanded and assessed technologies by hospitals had not been assessed by the national HTA agency (Kidholm et al, 2009).

 As mentioned above, the information included in an HTA document for a hospital decision-maker, should be the information that the decision-maker find relevant for taking the decision.
-Therefore, the content and results of the assessment should take into account the contextual characteristics of the hospital if the aim is that clinicians and hospital managers uses that information when taking decisions related to innovative and new technologies, such as investment, disinvestment and inappropriate use (see later on domains and context).
-Moreover, if doers of an HTA document want that its recommendations will be considered when hospital decision-makers evaluate the introduction of a new technology, then, they have to perceive the results from the HTA as appropriate and from their own.
+Therefore, the assessment should take into account the contextual characteristics of the hospital when taking decisions related to innovative and new technologies, such as investment, disinvestment and inappropriate use (see later on domains and context).
+Moreover, if doers of an HTA want that its recommendations will be considered when hospital decision-makers evaluate the introduction of a new technology, then, they have to perceive the results from the HTA as appropriate and relevant.
 For that reason, the HTA process undertaken should not only be rigorous, it should also be transparent and examine all the information that contributes to carry out a contextualized analysis for the hospital.
-For this, it is highly important to involve the professionals who ask for the new technology during all the HTA process.
-Recommendations from HTA documents performed without the participation of professionals who will use the technology are perceived as theoretical or far away from real clinical practice and not acceptable (McGregor, 2006).
+For this, it is highly important to involve the health professionals who ask for the new technology during all the HTA process.
+Recommendations from HTA documents performed without the participation of health professionals who will use the technology are perceived as theoretical or far away from real clinical practice and not acceptable (McGregor, 2006).

-Another contextual item to weigh up in decisions at hospital level is timing.
+Another contextual item to consider in decisions at hospital level is timing.
 The assessment information always should be provided in time to allow decision-makers to take the decision; this timing is usually shorter at hospital level than at national/regional level.
-Traditionally, the documents produced by National/Regional HTA agencies/units are very comprehensive and robust, requiring an investment of a lot of time (sometimes one year) if they want to follow the quality standards required internationally in HTA documents (EUnetHTA core model, 2020) (to mention that more evolved agencies also have some HTA products that are shorter and produced quicker).
-At the hospital level, decisions on technologies are made constantly and are necessary to have the information available as soon as possible.
-For that reason, at the hospital level HTA methodological instruments that conjugate rigor with timing requirements, are used.
-The mini-HTA is one of the most used (AdHopHTA mini-HTA template) (Sampietro-Colom et al, 2015).
+Traditionally, the documents produced by National/Regional HTA agencies/units are very comprehensive and robust, requiring a lot of time (sometimes one year) if they want to follow the quality standards required internationally in HTA documents (EUnetHTA, 2020) (to mention that established HTA agencies also have some HTA products that are shorter and produced quicker).
+At the hospital level, decisions on technologies are made constantly and it is therefore necessary to have the information available as soon as possible.
+For that reason, HTA methodological instruments that conjugate rigor with timing requirements, are used at the hospital level.
+The mini-HTA is one of the most used methods (AdHopHTA mini-HTA template; Sampietro-Colom et al, 2015).